mvit777/BikeShop/README.md

 docker@DockerServer:~$ docker run -it ubuntu:latest
 ```
 that will download, install, run and log us into the latest release of a minimal Ubuntu Server image pulled from [Docker Hub](https://hub.docker.com/).
+When the operation is finished we will be automaticatly logged in our new container.

 (...more to come...)